Recent Entries

 • The Biker - a must read for everyone that drives!

-The Biker When you see us moving past you quickly: Don't take offense or think we're trying to "show off".
-Ninety five percent of the time, we're trying to get out of your blind spot or taking ourselves out of a potential dangerous situation that has evolved around us.
-Dista...
+Bikers We're Just People Who Love Motorcycles!
+So here is a few things you may not know about us...
+When you see us moving past you quickly: Don't take offense or think we're trying to "show off".
+Ninety five percent of the time, we're trying to get out of your blind spot or taking ourselve...

 comments

-• Tips on Riding a Motorcycle in the Rain
+• Tips for Riding a Motorcycle in the Rain

-Safe Motorcycle Riding in the Rain For most motorcycle riders the first time riding in the rain is normally not intentional.
-They take off on an all day ride when the sun is shining and by afternoon they realize they're going to get their first taste ...
+How to Ride A Motorcycle In The Rain For many motorcycle riders, the first time riding in the rain is usually an accident or a surprise.
+Usually, a rider will take off on an all day ride while the sun is shining and by the afternoon they realize t...

 comments